nirmaloasis/Reduxagram/readme.md

-# Learn Redux
+# Reduxagram

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+A simple React + Redux implementation.This WebApp is instagram kind of application.It is very useful for those whose need a start in Redux with React.

 ## Running